tjd1234/cmpt120fall2022/lectures/lecture15/lecture15notes.md

 ### Example: Sentinel Loops

 A **sentinel loop**, or **sentinel value loop**, is a loop that stops when some final (sentinel) value is encountered.
-For example:
+For example, this progam prints the sum and average of the numbers entered by the user, stopping when the type "done":

 ```python
 count = 0